-Manarola: Finding A Glimpse of Old Italy in Cinque Terre
+Manarola: A Glimpse of Old Italy in Cinque Terre

-I’m certain of this, even posting about it several times on Facebook.
-That is, until we arrive in the Italian Riviera three days later.
-The little village of Manarola in Cinque Terre is our second stop in a late-September trip through Northern Italy, one that will later take us through Siena, Florence and Rome.
+We arrived in the Italian Riviera three days later.
+The little village of Manarola in Cinque Terre was our second stop in a late-September trip through Northern Italy, one that would later take us through Siena, Florence and Rome.

-We exit the train and are greeted with another steep climb, having to haul our bags from the station at sea level up to Hotel La Teretta at the top of town.
+We exited the train and were greeted with another steep climb, having to haul our bags from the station at sea level up to Hotel La Teretta at the top of town.

-Our host, Francesco, serves us some Prosecco (a local sparkling wine) and leads us to the private terrace off our room.
-Looking down through the tiny village, where pastel colored houses piggyback up hillsides covered by vineyards framed by the Mediterranean, I turn to Todd and admit, “It looks like I was wrong about that view in Venice.”
+Our host, Francesco, served us some Prosecco (a local sparkling wine) and led us to the private terrace of our room.
+Looking down through the tiny village, where pastel-colored houses piggyback up hillsides covered by vineyards framed by the Mediterranean, I turned to Todd and admit, “It looks like I was wrong about that view in Venice.”

 Getting what we hoped for

 By extolling Vernazza’s charm in his books and television shows, travel guru Rick Steves has been credited with turning Cinque Terre into a must-see destination, and for diminishing its old-world qualities by pointing so many people in its direction.

 We chose Manarola to avoid the crowds in Vernazza, its better known, and some say more picturesque, sister town to the north.

 We want some of the old — a glimpse of a time when people seldom left these once-remote seaside villages — and we found it in Manarola.